Scouting would not be possible without the many adult volunteers who keep Troop 451 running.

 There are several different types of volunteer roles within the troop.
 These roles cover a wide range of volunteer styles and interests.

-If you are interested in becoming an adult volunteer, please contact the Troop 451 Committee Chair.
+If you are interested in becoming an adult volunteer, please send let us know.
+Please send us a quick email here.

 There are three steps to becoming a registered troop volunteer:

-- Take Youth Protection Training – This course covers the procedures the BSA follows to ensure the safety of the Scouts we work with.
-The class is available online at: http://my.scouting.org.
+Take Youth Protection Training – This course covers the procedures the BSA follows to ensure the safety of the Scouts we work with.
+The class is available online at: my.scouting.org.

-- Pay the BSA dues – Assistant Scoutmasters & Committee Members pay annual due to the Boy Scouts of America just like the Scouts.
-The dues are currently $25 a year.
-Merit Badge Counselors, Nova Counselors and Supernova Mentors are not charged dues.
+Pay the BSA dues – Assistant Scoutmasters & Committee Members pay annual due to the Boy Scouts of America just like the Scouts.

 Adult Training Opportunities